 Writing for search engines

 Great website content can be understood by both humans and the Googlebots.
 A Googlebot (also known as a ‘spider‘) scans the text on new and updated webpages to add the information to the Google index.
+This is known as crawling.
 Once a website has been ‘crawled’ it will start appearing in Google search results.

 Any content writer worth their weight in Google clicks has a working knowledge of SEO (Search Engine Optimisation) and knows how to create great copy that incorporates the keywords and phrases that best describe your business.
 Web copy that is easily read by humans, yet able to be understood by Googlebots.